For better or worse, our unconscious biases bolster our emotional responses.

 The Atlantic’s Jessica Nordell interviewed Patricia Devine, director of the University of Wisconsin’s Prejudice and Intergroup Relations Lab, who evaluates the pervasiveness of biases.

 “There are a lot of people who are very sincere in their renunciation of prejudice,” Devine explains, “[y]et they are vulnerable to habits of mind.
 Intentions aren’t good enough.”

-Because unconscious biases have the greatest influence over us when we’re stressed or under time constraints, two pressures you’re likely to experience at work, mitigating their impact on your coworkers and customers requires an active effort.
+Because unconscious biases have the greatest influence over us when we’re stressed or under time constraints, two pressures you’re likely to experience at work, it'll require your active effort to mitigate their impact on your coworkers and customers.

-We've identified 13 areas where unconscious biases are likely having an effect on your workplace.
+We've identified 14 areas where unconscious biases are likely having an effect on you and your colleagues at work.
 Once you've determined where your biases are hiding, you can start challenging the status quo.

 1. Job postings

 With highly transparent employer review and recruiting sites like Glassdoor and AngelList, prospective employees aren’t the only audience reading your job postings.
 As a form of external, public-facing communication, job descriptions should be written in your brand voice and optimized to appeal to the broadest pool of candidates.

 Textio’s Tim Halloran speaks to the underlying unconscious bias that often informs word choice: “Gendered language isn’t always obvious or intuitive...There are plenty of seemingly random examples like exhaustive, enforcement, and fearless that are statistically proven to skew your talent pool (toward men in this case), and it’s highly unlikely you’re going to hear about those at your company’s unconscious bias training workshop.”